hamzasbuch/hamzasbuch/README.md

 ### Hello World, I'm Hamza 👋

 - 🔭 I’m currently working on ...
-JavaScript based web applications and Machine Learning and Deep Learning algorithms.
+GenAI-based applications.
 - 🌱 I’m currently learning ...
-Vue.js
+GenAI and Large Language Models
 - 👯 I’m looking to collaborate on ...
-Web programming and Machine and Deep Learning projects.
+Machine Learning, Deep Learning and GenAI projects.
-- 🤔 I’m looking for help with ...
-Design of Automated Market Makers.
+- 🤔 I’m looking for help with ... building production-ready LLM apps.
 - 💬 Ask me about ...
-Technology, Basketball and Music.
+Technology, Basketball, and Music.
 - 📫 How to reach me: ... https://www.linkedin.com/in/hamzasbuch/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I'm currently learning how to play the guitar and any assistance would be much appreciated.